4O4/mtasa-docker/README.md

   - Ready for fastdl setups (hosting client files over external HTTP servers)
   - Fully prepared for running as a non-root user

-- For maximum compatibility with older scripts, the legacy native modules are also included in this image:
-  - Sockets Module - `ml_sockets.so`
-  - MySQL module - `mta_mysql.so`

-  If you want to use them, just remember to [add proper entries to your server config](https://wiki.multitheftauto.com/wiki/Server_mtaserver.conf#module).

 - It's battle-tested: I'm using this image by myself in 4 different environments and I consider it production-ready :)